jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

 From looking at `main` alone, it's not obvious we're performing the same computation twice.
 Similarly, just looking at `doSomethingElse`, it’s not clear we’re fetching the time twice.
 Now imagine five, six, or ten layers deep.

-Most often, I've been seeing this problem creep in with database lookups.
+Most often, I've been seeing this problem creep in with database lookups, but the same pattern applies to any IO-like computation; especially those that require interacting with another system, process, or service.

 ## Database Costs